Recent Blog Posts

 Constipation and bloating

 Chances are if you experience bloating you’re also familiar with constipation.
 The constipated bowel provides an ideal environment for ‘bad’ bacterial activity to produce excessive gases, which when unable to escape, can contribute to bloating and discomfort (to read more about flatulence click here).
 Similarly, many of the causes of bloating will also contribute to constipation.
-What many sufferers of these common complaints don’t generally realise, is digestive symptoms such as bloating and constipation are often simply indications that the normal digestive process is disturbed.
+What many sufferers of these common complaints don’t generally realise, is that digestive symptoms like these are often indications that the normal digestive process is disturbed.

 Managing digestive symptoms

 Those with constipation are commonly encouraged to drink plenty of water; eat healthily and have smaller, more regular meals (for more on healthy eating click here); get enough dietary fibre; exercise regularly; avoid diuretics such as tea or coffee; and manage stress.
 I'm sure that you will find these considerations will also help to reduce and avoid bloating considerably.
 Many of the natural remedies commonly used to manage bloating can also be of great benefit to those with constipation.
-For a list of handy natural remedies that can be used for both constipation and bloating click here.
+For a list of handy natural remedies, click here.

-So if you have bloating and/or constipation, try to remember your digestive system is telling you something isn’t quite right.
+So if you have both symptoms, try to remember your digestive system is telling you something isn’t quite right.
 Given a little attention and with some simple changes, both of these digestive complaints (and most others) can often be corrected.

-If you feel that your problem is primarily constipation and not bloating, take a look at www.constipationexperts.co.uk.
+If you feel that your problem is primarily constipation, take a look at www.constipationexperts.co.uk.